neil-explores/rag_chatbot_POC/README.md

-# rag_chatbot_POC
-Proof of Concept RAG Chatbot with HuggingFace and Streamlit
+# Rag Chatbot - Proof of Concept
 Tech used: Hugging Face, FAISS, Streamlit

 ## Getting Up and Running